m0n1sh/dsci_project_team_2/ReadMe.md

 ## Transfer_Learning.ipynb
 ### Configuring the File
 This notebook is used to test feasibility of transfer learning of ResNet50 and InceptionV3 models against each other.
 To get started with this file, the constants must be adjusted to suit your specific environment.
-By default, the application will search for the dataset in the local directory.
+By default, the application will search for the dataset in the local directory, you will not be needed to mount your drive.
 The dataset can be downloaded from https://drive.google.com/file/d/1NJP2e9HpdlPSPwN8NAM5swCeBYlQZyS2/view?usp=share_link

-You will be needed to download the data from the above no need to extract the data from the zip folder, you will be needed to copy the path of the zip folder and update it in the
+You will be needed to download the data from the above link no need to extract the data from the zip folder, you will be needed to copy the path of the zip folder and update it in the ZipFilePath variable and update the DownloadedPath variable with the path of where you would like to download your extracted zip folder for example:
+ZipFilePath = "path to the zip folder", DownloadedPath = "path to where you like to extract the zip folder".

+Additionally, update the train_dir and valid_dir variable to the path of the train folder  and test folder in the extracted zip folder respectively.

+### Running the File
+With constants properly configured, the application should be able to run without any further interaction other than beginning execution.
+In local testing, this took roughly 1 hours to fully evaluate the ResNet50 and InceptionV3 model.

+### Understanding the Output
+For each model, the accuracy will be displayed and a accuracy and loss plot will be plotted.